 Chaucer Technology College

-His form in 2018 earned him a maiden England Test call-up that winter, becoming to first player born in Canterbury to play a Test for England.
+His form in 2018 earned him a maiden England Test call-up that winter, becoming the first male player born in Canterbury to play a Test for England.
 He featured in every 2019 Ashes Test match, contributing a 50 in Ben Stokes’ Test at Headingley, and a career top score of 94 in the last Test as England secured a 2-2 draw.
 Australia retained the Ashes.

 England, England Lions, England Under-19s, Marylebone Cricket Club, Middlesex